sagemath/sagewiki_to_gh-2022-10-10/days86.md

 The themes will certainly be influenced by the four main workshops held during the semester:

- * Combinatorics on Words and Tilings
+ * Combinatorics on Words and Tilings (March 27 -- April 7 2017)
- * Bridges between Automatic Sequences, Algebra and Number Theory
+ * Bridges between Automatic Sequences, Algebra and Number Theory (April 24 -- May 5 2017)
- * Algebraic and Geometric Combinatorics of Reflection Groups
+ * Algebraic and Geometric Combinatorics of Reflection Groups (May 29 -- June 9 2017)
- * Equivariant Combinatorics
+ * Equivariant Combinatorics (June 12-23 2017)

 === Contact ===